These Halloween cookies use only 4 ingredients each and include 4 different fun, festive, and, most importantly, delicious ideas!

 Ingredients

-• 1 package (16 ounces) refrigerated (ready to bake) chocolate-chip cookie dough Note 1
+• 1 (16-ounce) package ready-to-bake chocolate-chip cookie dough see note 1

 • 14 chocolate-covered raisins

-• 1/2 cup milk, dark, or semi-sweet chocolate chips
+• 1/2 cup milk chocolate chips or dark or semi-sweet chocolate chips

 Instructions

-• Preheat the oven according to cookie package directions.
-Bake cookies according to package directions, lining pans with parchment or Silpats.
+• Preheat the oven per cookie package directions.
+Bake cookies on lined sheet pans according to package instructions.

-• Remove from the oven and let cool for 2 minutes and then press a Whopper candy into the bottom third of each cookie.
-Press a chocolate-covered raisin into the cookie right above the whopper.
-Let cool for 3 minutes and then remove from cookie sheets to cooling racks.
-Cool completely, about 30 minutes.
+• Let cookies cool for 2 minutes, then press a Whopper into the bottom third of each cookie and a chocolate-covered raisin right above it.
+Cool for 3 more minutes, then transfer to cooling racks and cool completely, about 30 minutes.

-• Once cooled, place the chocolate chips (and shortening/oil if desired; makes it a little easier to drizzle) in a microwave safe bowl.
-Microwave in bursts of 15 seconds, stirring in between each burst for 10 seconds until the chocolate is melted and smooth.
+• Once cooled, place chocolate chips (and shortening/oil if using) in a microwave-safe bowl.
+Microwave in 15-second bursts, stirring for 10 seconds between bursts, until melted and smooth.

 Video